imjoy-team/ImJoy/docs/i2k_tutorial.md

 ?> When calling `api.createWindow`, there are two ways to refer to another window plugin: 1) set the `type` key to the window plugin name, this is typically done by setting the window plugin as one of the `dependencies` 2) if the window plugin is available as source code or served from a public server, you can set `src` as the plugin source code or the plugin URL.
 In this case, the plugin will be dynamically populated.
 It allows for example storing the window plugin as a string in Python or even dynamically generate window plugin based on templates.

 The following code is for a simplified version of the image viewer, please adjust your full image viewer by taking it as a reference.

-(To try it, you will need to run the following two plugins sequentially and the button shown in the first one will be disabled)
+To try it, you will need to run the following two plugins sequentially and the button `Proces` shown in the first plugin will be disabled.

 <!-- ImJoyPlugin: {"fold": [0], "editor_height": "500px"} -->
 ```html
 <config lang="json">